conjuncts/gmft/README.md

 Gmft focuses highly on pdf tables.
 For tables, another great option is [img2table](https://github.com/xavctn/img2table), which is non-deep and attains great results.

 [Nougat](https://github.com/facebookresearch/nougat) is excellent for both pdf table extraction and document understanding.
 It outputs full mathpix markdown (.mmd), which includes latex formulas, bold/italics, and fully latex-typeset tables.
 However, a gpu is highly recommended.

+[marker](https://github.com/VikParuchuri/marker) similar to Nougat, but is more recent and offers better performance and accuracy.

 For general document understanding, I recommend checking out [open-parse](https://github.com/Filimoa/open-parse), [unstructured](https://github.com/Unstructured-IO/unstructured), [surya](https://github.com/VikParuchuri/surya), [deepdoctection](https://github.com/deepdoctection/deepdoctection), and [DocTR](https://github.com/mindee/doctr).
 Open-parse and unstructured do quite well on the same example pdfs in terms of extraction quality.

 Open-parse allows extraction of auxiliary information like headers, paragraphs, etc., useful for RAG.
-In addition to the Table Transformer, open-parse also offers UniTable, a newer model which achieves SOTA results in many datasets like PubLayNet and FinTabNet.
-Though UniTable support in gmft is slated for the future, UniTable is much larger (~1.5 GB) and runs much slower (almost x90 longer!) on cpu.
-Therefore, TATR is still preferred for its speed.
-In addition, contrary to the table transformer, Unitable may fail first through misalignment because of misplaced html tags.
-This may impact use cases where alignment is critical.
+In addition to the Table Transformer, open-parse also offers UniTable, a newer model which achieves SOTA results in datasets like PubLayNet and FinTabNet.
+Though UniTable support in gmft is slated for the future, UniTable is much larger (~1.5 GB) and runs much slower (almost x90 longer) on cpu, so TATR is still the default for its speed.
+In addition, contrary to TATR, Unitable may fail first through misalignment and misplaced html tags.

 ## License